hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 you here.

 There was a king called Ashvapati.
-The king had a daughter, who was so good and beautiful that she was called Sâvitri, which is the name of a sacred prayer of the Hindus.
+The king had a daughter, who was so good and beautiful that she was called Sāvitri, which is the name of a sacred prayer of the Hindus.
 When Savitri grew old enough, her father asked her to choose a husband for herself.
 These ancient Indian princesses were very independent, you see, and chose their own princely